 Naval Station Norfolk the largest naval base in the world and is the region’s largest employment center.

 The efficient movement of personnel to and from the base is critical for regional military readiness.
-Most days, as many as 60,000 to 70,000 people come to work at NSN, and most get there by driving.
+Most days, as many as 60,000 to 70,000 people come to work at the Navy base, and many get there by driving alone.

 Automobile travel regularly exceeds the capacity of the surrounding streets and highways, including Hampton Boulevard, Terminal Boulevard, W. Little Creek Road, I-64, and I-564.
-Delay on these roadways is expected to worsen over time.
+Delay on these roadways is routine and is expected to worsen over time.

-An efficient, high-capacity transit connection to Naval Station Norfolk would provide an alternative to driving in congested traffic to access NSN.
+An efficient, high-capacity transit connection to Naval Station Norfolk would provide an alternative to driving in congested traffic to access the base.

 Where are the commuters to the base coming from?